 1,600 jobs expected to be lost in the district and those in lower skilled jobs taking the largest hit (700).
-Despite this the unemployment rate is predicted to be less than the national rate (8.3% compared to 9%), and once recovery begins it is anticipated that there will be opportunities for workers who have lost their jobs to be redeployed.
+Despite this, the unemployment rate is predicted to be less than the national rate (8.3% compared to 9%).
+Once economic recovery begins, it is anticipated that there will be opportunities for workers who have lost their jobs to be redeployed.

-A key priority of our strategy is to develop a Workforce Plan and to understand current and future workforce needs and the nature of the skills gap, this will help to inform the type of training and / or tertiary provider we need to attract to our District.
+A key priority of our Strategy is to develop a Workforce Plan.
+This involves understanding current and future workforce needs and the nature of the skills gap; this will help to inform the type of training and / or tertiary provider we need to attract to our district.